rbren/testing-openhands/.openhands/microagents/repo.md

+---
+name: repo
+agent: CodeAct
+---
-this is a test. the secret work is fleep
+this is a test. the secret word is fleep